luetkemj/jsrlt/tutorial/part9.md

     }
 ```

-We also need to add another conditional to our update function.
-This will handle updating things when in the `TARGETING` game state.
+We also need to add another conditional to our update function to call a limited set of systems when in the `TARGETING` game state.

 ```diff
 const update = () => {